mitsuba-renderer/drjit/src/python/docstr.rst

        **Technical details on symbolic printing**

-       When Dr.Jit compiles and executes queued computation on the target device, it includes additional code for symbolic print operations that that captures referenced arguments and copies them back to the host (CPU).
+       When Dr.Jit compiles and executes queued computation on the target device, it includes additional code for symbolic print operations that captures referenced arguments and copies them back to the host (CPU).
 The information is then printed following the end of that process.